 Divi is not just any page builder.
 Divi takes the design process to a whole new level with a complete web design system that allows you to design every part of your website visually.
 But that doesn’t mean Divi has to be slow.
 Far from it.

-In this post, we are going to explore what has been done already to speed up Divi and what we can do to make it even faster.
-Here are some key topics we’ll cover:
+In this post, we are going to explore Divi’s built-in speed optimization and what we can do to make it even faster.

 - WordPress Performance vs Divi Performance

 - Divi’s Built-In Speed and Performance Optimization Features

 - Critical Threshold Height